dislasriv/CornerStore/README.md

 CPSC 210 term project: r8a9v, 25860198

 ## Description
-The application will function as a store management game with a small story elements attatched.
+The application will function as a store management game with small story elements attatched.
 As a player, your objective is to buy stock, upgrade your store, and make rent every 5 days.
 Stock goes on clearance (loses value) after 2 days